 About me

 Born and raised in Vilnius, I currently live in Atlanta.
 I am Professor of Political Science at Georgia Gwinnett College, and I work on EUROPAST project at the Institute of International Relations and Political Science, Vilnius University.
 I also serve as Invited Researcher at Vytautas Kavolis Transdisciplinary Research Institute at Vytautas Magnus University (Lithuania).
 My research interests include memory politics, trauma, Holocaust justice and gender studies.
-My publications include articles on various topics related to minority rights and memory politics, one single authored and five co-edited books, including Memory and Trauma in International Relations: Theories, Cases and Debates (co-editor with Erica Resende), and Defending Memory in Global Politics: Mnemonical In/Security and Crisis (co-editor with Erica Resende and Doug Becker, forthcoming in 2025).
+My publications include articles on various topics related to minority rights and memory politics, one single authored and five co-edited books, including Memory and Trauma in International Relations: Theories, Cases and Debates (co-editor with Erica Resende), and Defending Memory in Global Politics: Mnemonical In/Security and Crisis (co-editor with Erica Resende and Doug Becker).
 In 2015, I was the recipient of the University System of Georgia Excellence in Teaching Award.
 In 2022-24, I served as the President of AABS (Association for the Advancement of Baltic Studies).

 This volume analyzes crises in International Relations (IR) in an innovative way.
 Rather than conceptualizing a crisis as something unexpected that has to be managed, the contributors argue that a crisis needs to be analyzed within a wider context of change: when new discourses are formed, communities are (re)built, and new identities emerge.
 Focusing on Ukraine, the book explores various questions related to crisis and change, including: How are crises culturally and socially constructed?
 How do issues of agency and structure come into play in Ukraine?
 Which subjectivities were brought into existence by Ukraine crisis discourses?
 Chapters explore the participation of women in Euromaidan, identity shifts in the Crimean Tatar community and diaspora politics, discourses related to corruption, anti-Soviet partisan warfare, and the annexation of Crimea, as well as long distance impacts of the crisis.